mrchaosbude/pastabin_scraper/README.md

-# pastabin scraper
+# Pastabin scraper
-a script to scan and save all new pastebins in an SQLite database you have to have the pastebin liftime account to run this
+This Python script can scan and save all new pastebins in an SQLite database

+You have to have the pastebin **liftime** account to run this